 Pastoral Care and Counseling (Applications Accepted for Fall 2015)

 This concentration is offered in partnership with Robert Wood Johnson University Hospital Pastoral Care Department (RWJUH).
 Candidates will learn strategies to strengthen their competence in counseling as leaders of religious organizations, congregations, and institutions.
 Questions regarding the program may be directed to Dr. Raynard Smith, Assistant Professor of Pastoral Care and Counseling (email@example.com).

-Congregational and Community Renewal (No new registrants for 2015 Anticipated)
+Congregational and Community Renewal (Applications Accepted for Fall 2015)

 This concentration is offered in partnership with Capital Region Theological Center (CRTC).
 Candidates will learn leadership strategies necessary to address changing dynamics of ministry in a context of diminishing resources and increasing demands.
 Courses will focus on theology, trends, worship and preaching, and ethnographic research in congregational and church renewal.
 Questions regarding the program may be directed to Dr. Allan Janssen (firstname.lastname@example.org), Assistant Professor of Theology

 Prison, Public Policy & Transformative Justice (No new registrants for 2015)

 This concentration is offered in partnership with the Program for Religion in Prisons (PREP) and Schools for Alternative Learning and Transformation (SALT).
 Candidates will learn to lead congregations and communities in nonviolent direct action that will challenge and change the "cradle to prison pipeline."
 Questions regarding the program may be directed to Dr. Warren Dennis (email@example.com), Director of the Doctor of Ministry Program & Dirck Romeyn Professor of Metro-Urban Ministry.